mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 Clark eventually completes his purchase.
 As part of the purchase funnel, he creates an account and provides an email address.
 Since he is now a known user, the purchase is attributed to his new known user profile.

 * If mPTravel uses the aliasing feature to link Clark's anonymous and known user profiles, he will match the audience definition.
-* If mPtravel does not use aliasing, neither Clark's anonymous profile, nor his new known user profile will fulfil the requirements of the audience definition and he will not be part of the audience.
+* If mPtravel does not use aliasing, neither Clark's anonymous profile, nor his new known user profile will fulfill the requirements of the audience definition and he will not be part of the audience.

 ## Basic Workflow